 6. Funding available

-Programme costs include: accommodation, airport transfer, and some activity costs.
-If selected, you will receive funding to cover programme costs as well as some funding for additional costs (travel, subsistence, etc.)
+Programme costs include accommodation and some activity costs.
+If selected, you will receive funding to cover programme costs as well as some funding for additional costs (travel, subsistence, etc.).

 7. Social programme